-As you are aware, TSA has four contracts valued at $1.2 billion that provide preventative and corrective maintenance of over 9,000 pieces of equipment that screen 1.8 million passengers and 1.2 million pieces of checked baggage on a daily basis.
-I am writing to you regarding the management and oversight by the Transportation Security Administration (TSA) of these contracts.
+As you are aware, the Transportation Security Administration (TSA) has four contracts valued at $1.2 billion that provide preventative and corrective maintenance of over 9,000 pieces of equipment that screen 1.8 million passengers and 1.2 million pieces of checked baggage on a daily basis.
+I am writing to you regarding the management and oversight by the TSA of these contracts.

 On May 6, 2015, the Department of Homeland Security Office of Inspector General issued a report finding that TSA is not properly managing the maintenance of airport screening equipment, which could lead to ineffective equipment being used for screening.
 In turn, this could jeopardize airline and passenger safety.